Welcome to MUnitQuest!

 Motivation and background

-Since the development of the concentric needle by Adrian and Bronk nearly 100 years ago, the indirect identification of spinal motor neuron activity from motor unit activity has shaped our understanding of neuromuscular physiology.
+Since the development of the concentric needle by Adrian and Bronk nearly 100 years ago, the indirect identification of spinal motor neuron activity from electromyographic signals has shaped our understanding of neuromuscular physiology.
 Over the last 20 years, the development of blind source separation (BSS) algorithms applied to high-density surface electromyography (HDsEMG) recordings has facilitated the study of motor unit activity in living humans, enhanced the population of detectable motor units, and underscored the technique’s potential in applications such as human-machine interfaces.
 Despite these achievements, several limitations persist:

 - Most motor unit identification algorithms are still limited to isometric conditions